-Consider the call flow in Figure 9.
 The controller follows Flow IV; it has no specific requirements for support of the preconditions specification [2].
-Indeed, there is no mechanism that can be used with Flow IV which allows the controller to request preconditions.
 Therefore, it sends an INVITE (1) with SDP that contains no media lines.
 User A is interested in supporting preconditions, and does not want to ring its phone until resources are reserved.
-Since there are no media streams in the INVITE, it can't ring the phone until they are conveyed in a subsequent offer.
+Since there are no media streams in the INVITE, it can't reserve resources for media streams, and therefore it can't ring the phone until they are conveyed in a subsequent offer and then reserved.
 Therefore, it generates a 183 with the answer, and doesn't alert the user (2).
 The controller PRACKs this (3) and A responds to the PRACK (4).